SABS-R3/software-engineering-project2/_episodes/01-introduction.md

 > ## Project Description
 >
 > Your group project is to design and implement a cross-platform Python GUI desktop
-> application that allows the user to specify and visualise one or more of the fractal
+> application based around a particular research project.
+You can use one the suggested
-> or biological patterns described in the textbook "The Algorithmic Beauty of Plants".
+> projects or choose your own.
+The web application should feature UI controls to allow
-> The web application should feature UI controls to allow the user to choose patterns
+> the user to choose different parameters, models etc., and should be as user-friendly a
-> and/or parameters, and should be as user-friendly as possible, incorporating
+> possible, incorporating information on how to use the app and what each control is
-> information on how to use the app and what each control is for, as well as background
+> for, as well as background information on what is being displayed/visualised.
+The
-> information on what pattern is being visualised.
-The amount of features you
+> amount of
-> incorporate into your app is up to you and what you feel comfortable implementing in
+>features you incorporate into your app is up to you and what you feel comfortable
-> the limited time you have (5 days).
+>implementing in the limited time you have (5 days).
 >
 > If you have time, it is well worth investigating common design patterns for GUIs, such
 > as Model-View-Controller (MVC), Model-View-Presenter (MVP) or Model-View-ViewModel